 In case there are two (2) bronze medal winners, a gold, a silver and two (2) bronze medals will be awarded.

-If a tie occurs, two (2) flags may be flown from the same pole during Victory Ceremony.
+If a tie occurs, two flags may be flown from the same pole during Victory Ceremony.
 The flags shall be hung in alphabetical order of the host country/territory language from top to bottom.
-Both country anthems shall be played in the same order.
+In the event of two gold medals being awarded, both relevant countries’ anthems shall be played in the same alphabetical order.

-At IPC Games, IPC Competitions and WPS Sanctioned Competitions, all athletes and support staff shall wear their national uniform during medal ceremonies.
-Uniforms shall comply with the World Para Swimming Rules and Regulations.
+At IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions, all Athletes and Support Staff shall wear their national uniform during medal ceremonies.
+Uniforms shall comply with these World Para Swimming Rules and Regulations.

 Swimwear